JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **In 1967, the first successful heart transplant was performed in Cape Town, South Africa**.
+And here is a just a random fact -  **Eighty percent of 10 year old girls in the USA go on a diet**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)